John Lotter signed letter envelope set

 Nissen accused Lotter of committing the murders.
 In exchange for a reduced sentence, Nissen admitted to being an accessory to the rape and murder.
 Nissen testified against Lotter and was sentenced to life in prison.
 Lotter denied the veracity of Nissen's testimony, and his testimony was discredited.
 The jury found Lotter guilty of murder and he received the death penalty.
 Lotter and Nissen both appealed their convictions.
 In September 2007, Nissen recanted his testimony against Lotter.
 He claimed that he was the only one to shoot Teena and that Lotter had not committed the murders.
 In 2009, Lotter's appeal, using Nissen's new testimony to assert a claim of innocence, was rejected by the Nebraska Supreme Court, which held that since—even under Nissen's revised testimony—both Lotter and Nissen were involved in the murder, the specific identity of the shooter was legally irrelevant.
 In August 2011, a three-judge panel of the Eighth U.S. Circuit Court of Appeals rejected John Lotter's appeal in a split decision.
 In October 2011, the Eighth Circuit rejected Lotter's request for a rehearing by the panel or the full Eighth Circuit en banc.
 Lotter next petitioned the Supreme Court of the United States for a review of his case.
 The Supreme Court declined to review Lotter's case, denying his petition for writ of certiorari on March 19, 2012, and a further petition for rehearing on April 23, 2012, leaving his conviction to stand.

-The letter and envelope are both typed.
+The letter is three pages long, on the back of commissary receipt papers.
 The letter is signed in full.